-The name Gnowangerup is derived from the Aboriginal word ‘Ngow,’ meaning Malleefowl.
-For thousands of years, the plains around Gnowangerup were home to the Goreng Noongars, evidenced by stone implements still found along the creeks.
-In the mid-nineteenth century, sandalwood cutters established camps in the area, but European settlement was slow until the completion of the railway line from Tambellup in 1912.
+For thousands of years, the plains surrounding Gnowangerup were inhabited by the Goreng Noongar people, as evidenced by stone tools still found along the creeks.
+In the mid-nineteenth century, sandalwood cutters established camps in the area, however, European settlement did not accelerate until the railway line from Tambellup was completed in 1912.

 Gnowangerup Attractions